michaeldavidvinc1/customer-sample/README.md

    When running with Docker, the `customer-photos` directory is mounted as a volume to persist photos outside the container.
 This ensures that uploaded customer photos are accessible from the web application.

+   **Option 3: Run with Kubernetes and Skaffold**
+    ```shell
+    mvn clean package
+    skaffold run
+    ```

+   For development with hot-reload:
+    ```shell
+    skaffold dev
+    ```

+   When running with Kubernetes, the application will be deployed to your Kubernetes cluster according to the manifests in the `k8s` directory.

-   The application will be available at http://localhost:8080.
+   The application will be available at http://localhost:8081 (or through your Kubernetes cluster's ingress if configured).

 ### Application Endpoints